Castor Oil Packs

 Although popularized by American mystic Edgar Cayce, castor oil has been used as a healing agent since ancient times.
 Castor oil is pressed from the large beans of the castor plant.
 Also known as Palm Christie ( literally the hand of Christ ), castor is a heavy oil used for sealing in moisture.
 It is safe and soothing for all types of skin.

 Castor Oil packs are easy to make, and a powerful aromatherapy tool.
 Used together with essential oils, they can help relieve back, joint or trauma pain, promote uterine and ovarian health, support healthy digestion, stimulate the lymph system, help manage adrenal fatigue, support liver detoxification and much more.

 Make sure to test any essential oils you wish to use on a small patch of skin before using them with Castor Oil Packs.
 Avoid using any essential oil which produces irritation or an allergic response.

 Clean cotton or wool flannel ( 4 times the size of the area you wish to treat )

-Bowl or Jar ( I use a wide mouth jar with a lid, and store the pack in it for the next use )
+Bowl or Jar ( I use a wide-mouth quart mason jar with a lid, and store the flannel in it for the next use. )